nigelm/ssh2_parse_key/README.rst

-Parses ssh2 keys and converts to multiple formats.
+Parses ssh2 public keys in either openssh or RFC4716/Secsh formats and converts to either format.

+At this point any attempt to work with private keys will raise an exception.

 * Free software: MIT license